-- Development of an on-going objective understanding of employer and jobseeker needs - By using labor market data; - Through Business Service Team and Next-Generation Industry Partnership feedback; - As a result of objective skills assessment of jobseekers conducted by Title I providers. - Gap Analysis - We will take the objective data and determine resource gaps - We will then work with employers, PA CareerLink[®] and WIOA staff, service providers, and education and training providers to close the gap through the linkage to existing activities or the development of new ones. - We will use performance evaluation and oversight of past and current practices for the implementation of best practices.
+- Development of an on-going objective understanding of employer and jobseeker needs - By using labor market data; - o Through Business Service Team and Next-Generation Industry Partnership feedback; - Through ongoing communication and collaboration with our area's economic development agencies including Engage! as a contracted partner; - As a result of objective skills assessment of job seekers conducted by Title I providers. - Gap Analysis - We will take the objective data and determine resource gaps

+- o We will then work with employers, PA CareerLink® and WIOA staff, service providers, and education and training providers to close the gap through the linkage to existing activities or the development of new ones. - We will use performance evaluation and oversight of past and current practices for the implementation of best practices.

-Central to this objective is collaboration among a wide range of stakeholders including business, labor, education, social services, charitable organizations and community-based agencies.
-Translating this vision into a Plan that can be set in motion will require that stakeholders work together to identify the workforce needs of businesses in local priority sectors and to develop career pathway approaches to address gaps in the skills of the local workforce.
+Central to this objective is collaboration among a wide range of stakeholders including business, labor, economic development, education, social services, charitable organizations and communitybased agencies.
+Translating this vision into a Plan that can be set in motion requires that stakeholders work together to identify the workforce needs of businesses in local priority sectors and to develop career pathway approaches to address gaps in the skills of the local workforce.